Simo190/LTX-MultiMN/README.md

 Pasted the nodes press control + O and then send control + X [save and exit]

-Added all the nodes to all the daemons installed to restart all daemons
+Added all the nodes to all the folders of the installed daemons and then restart all daemons

 Alias_start [start the daemon]